-There is no sure fire way to avoid a car accident.
+There is no sure-fire way to avoid a car or motorcycle accident.
 Sometimes you can just be in the wrong place at the wrong time.
-But car accidents do tend to occur more often in certain places and at certain times.
+But motor accidents do tend to occur more often in certain places and at certain times.

 You might think that falling asleep at the wheel during a long drive is more likely to cause an accident than cruising around your neighbourhood.
 But the truth is most car accidents occur close to home, probably because of the relaxation we feel driving on familiar roads.

 How do Most Car & Motorcycle Accidents Happen?

 If you’ve ever driven home after work, and as you pull into your driveway you realise your brain was on autopilot the whole way home, then you know the feeling.